-Permits are available for whale and seal watching tours as well as swimming with whales.
+Permits are available for commercial whale and seal watching tours as well as swimming with whales.

 Permits allow vessels to approach closer than recreational vessels, but strict conditions apply.

-Dolphin swim tour permits in the Port Phillip Bay area
+Dolphin tour permits in the Port Phillip Bay area

 The Wildlife Act allows for the number of permits to be limited where necessary to protect marine mammals in particular locations.
-A Limited Permit Area is declared for Port Phillip Bay, and a maximum of 4 tour permits for swimming with dolphins and no permits for watching for dolphins can be granted within this area.
+A Limited Permit Area is declared for Port Phillip Bay, and a maximum of four tour permits for swimming with dolphins and no permits for watching for dolphins can be granted within this area.

-A competitive tender process was conducted in 2020, and 4 Dolphin Swim Tour Permits in the Port Philip Bay Limited Permit Area have been issued for the period to 30 June 2025.
+A competitive tender process was conducted in 2020, and four Dolphin Swim Tour Permits in the Port Philip Bay Limited Permit Area have been issued for the period to 30 June 2025.

 No applications will be accepted for Dolphin Swim Tour Permits in Port Phillip Bay until an existing permit becomes available.
 A new competitive tender process may be conducted should one (or more) permit become available for Port Phillip Bay.

 Prior to 30 June 2025, the Limited Permit Area Determination will be reviewed and a new determination made.
 A new competitive process for any available permits will then be advertised.